omarbadoolah/fun/parenthesis/README.md

 ## Usage

-./a.out n
+./a.out

-_n_ number of pair of parentheses.
-Minimum 1, Maximum 8.

-This program prints out each valid string with the given number of pairs of parentheses while printing a running count.
+This program prints out each valid string for 1 to 8 pairs of parentheses while printing a running count.